ThinkEQ/assembly-solutions-ltd/src/pages/product/ribbon-cables.md

         We have manufactured ribbon cable assemblies for 25 years and over this time built a wealth of knowledge and experience from working with a range of different industries including; Automotive, Security and Test & Measurement.

-        We are passionate about giving a quality and personable service that gives customers a cost-effective solution for all their ribbon cable requirements.
+        We are passionate about giving a quality and personable service that gives customers a cost-effective solution for all their ribbon [cable assembly](www.assembly-solutions.com/cable-assembly) requirements.
   - type: column
     column:
       title: Fast Turnaround & Testing
       text: >-
         All our ribbon cables are delivered on a lighting fast turnaround by our speedy in-house operators.
+Each [cable
-Each assembly is made to the highest quality and given a 100% electrical inspection and test before being packaged and despatched.
+        assembly](www.assembly-solutions.com/cable-assembly) is made to the
+        highest quality and given a 100% electrical inspection and test before being packaged and despatched.

         * ISO 9001 Quality Assurance